 The 2023 competition is again being held virtually.
 See below for details concerning this modified competition.

-Participating students must be in grades 7–12 and enrolled in a New York school district within 90 miles of Syracuse or home schooled in one of those districts (this includes Ithaca, Utica, Watertown, and Rochester).
+Participating students must be in grades 7–12 and enrolled in a New York school district within 90 miles of Syracuse or homeschooled in one of those districts (this includes Ithaca, Utica, Watertown, and Rochester).

 Each ensemble must have a coach.

 The judges will, at their discretion, select a single Best Ensemble.
 All competing ensembles are eligible for this award.
-If any of the students in that winning ensemble live in a school district more than 30 miles from Syracuse, then the judges may also select a Best Syracuse-Area Ensemble.
-(Canastota, Fulton, Auburn, and Cortland are all within the 30-mile radius.)
+If any of the students in that winning ensemble live in a school district more than 30 miles from Syracuse, then the judges may also select a Best Syracuse-Area Ensemble (Canastota, Fulton, Auburn, and Cortland are all within the 30-mile "Syracuse-area" radius.)

-The decisions of the judges are final.
+The judges' decisions are final.